p2ppsr/cwi-base/README.md

 unsent: rawTx has not yet been sent to the network for processing.
 Next attempt should send it.

+nosend: transaction was marked 'noBroadcast'.
+It is complete and signed.
+It may be sent by an external party.
+Proof should be sought as if 'unmined'.
+No error if it remains unknown by network.

 sending: At least one attempt to send rawTx to transaction processors has occured without confirmation of acceptance.

 unknown: rawTx status is unknown but is believed to have been previously sent to the network.